davidglic/trivia-game/README.md

 ##### To Be Implemented

-- Displays images on appropriate questions.
+- Create questions that display images.

 ##### Implemented
 - Create start splash.